Phala-Network/rfcs/pink-sidevm/pink-sidevm.md

 ## Unresolved problems

 - [ ] What if OOM on allocating a new Side VM? pRuntime panic?
-- [ ] How to cancel a CPU sensitive side task?
+- [ ] How to cancel a CPU intensive side task?
 - [ ] Is there any security or safety issue in the Side VM?
 - [ ] Is it OK that there are many contracts emits mq messages concurrently?
+- [ ] How to prevent a contract from DDoS attacking the worker?